scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 |

-The Mel scale relates perceived frequency, or pitch, of a pure tone to its actual measured frequency.
+The mel scale relates perceived frequency, or pitch, of a pure tone to its actual measured frequency.
 Humans are much better at discerning small changes in pitch at low frequencies compared to high frequencies.
 Incorporating this scale makes our features match more closely what humans hear.
-The Mel-frequency scale is approximately linear for frequencies below 1 kHz and logarithmic for frequencies above 1 kHz, as shown in Figure :ref:`S1Fig`.
+The mel-frequency scale is approximately linear for frequencies below 1 kHz and logarithmic for frequencies above 1 kHz, as shown in Figure :ref:`S1Fig`.
 This is motivated by the fact that the human auditory system becomes less frequency-selective as frequency increases above 1 kHz.